mcocdawc/chemcoord/README.md

 ## Features

-* It reliably converts from Cartesian space (xyz-files) to non reduntant internal coordinates (zmat-files).
+* Molecules are reliably transformed between cartesian space and non redundant internal coordinates (Zmatrices).
   Dummy atoms are inserted and removed automatically on the fly if necessary.
 * The created Zmatrix is not only a structure expressed in internal coordinates, it is a "chemical" Zmatrix.